Doordash has been paying less for driving further on deliveries, even though gas prices have skyrocketed.

 However, even in those markets, there may be certain parts of town where the trips tend to be shorter and faster.

-I'm in the Denver area, and I find that working the central parts of town is far more profitable than out in the suburbs.
-Even though parking is a pain, the deliveries are far shorter and faster, where suburban trips tend to be much longer distances and take more time.
+By working in the Denver area, I find that central parts of town are far more profitable than out in the suburbs.
+Even though parking is a pain, the deliveries are far shorter and faster.
+In contrast, suburban trips tend to be much longer distances and take more time.

-One of the best things you can do for yourself is start tracking what deliveries are like in different parts of your market.
-Get to know where you can avoid the longer trips and where you're more likely to get shorter more profitable deliveries.
+One of the best things you can do for yourself is to track what deliveries are like in different parts of your market.
+Get to know where you can avoid longer trips and where you're more likely to get shorter, more profitable deliveries.

 Look for the opportunities

-There is a possibility that delivering can become more profitable because of all of this.
+There is a possibility that delivering can become more profitable because of all this.

-We just asked the question about if all this means it's time to hang it up.
-Higher costs and lower pay are combining to force a lot of drivers to ask the same question.
+We just asked if all this means it's time to hang it up.
+Higher costs and lower pay work together to force many drivers to ask the same question.

 And many are.
 That can be an opportunity.

 That's because as more drivers quit, there's less saturation of drivers.

 I don't think the cost of gas makes profitability the most difficult.
 It's because there are too many drivers for the number of orders.